stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

 {0 a: _} -> Eq a => Eq (Maybe a)
 ```

-We define function `implementationType` to set up this type
+We define the function `implementationType` to set up this type
 for us:

 ```idris